bimataylorjoy/parlay/README.md

 </p>

 <p align="center">
-  <strong>Research-grade, anti-leakage framework for football score probabilities — from Poisson to Dixon-Coles to Corners, with fair-odds, Kelly and full backtesting.</strong><br/>
+  <strong>Anti leakage framework for football score probabilities from Poisson to Dixon Coles to Corners, with fair odds, Kelly and full backtesting.</strong><br/>
-  <em>Research-only.
+  <em>Research only.
 Does not place bets or provide financial advice.</em>
 </p>

 ---